TCP

 The Transport Layer #

 The transport layer (L4) is built directly on top of the networking layer.
 Many different protocols exist on the transport layer, most notably TCP and UDP.
+(For the security perspective — TCP injection, RST attacks, and how TLS sits on top of TCP — see Networking.)

-The goal of the transport layer is to bridge the gap between tne abstractions application designers want, and the abstractions that networks can easily support.
+The goal of the transport layer is to bridge the gap between the abstractions application designers want, and the abstractions that networks can easily support.
 By providing a common implementation, the transport layer makes development easier.

 The main tasks of the transport layer include:

-• Demultiplexing (taking a single stream of data and identifying which app it belongs to)
+- Demultiplexing (taking a single stream of data and identifying which app it belongs to)

-• Port numbers carried in L4 protocol header
+- Port numbers carried in L4 protocol header

-• Providing reliability
+- Providing reliability

-• Translating from packets to app-level abstractions
+- Translating from packets to app-level abstractions

-• Avoid overloading the receiver (flow control)
+- Avoid overloading the receiver (flow control)

-• Avoid overloading the network
+- Avoid overloading the network

 TCP Segments #